Table of Contents

-Unlike sheet pile, A load bearing pile is the type of pile foundation that transfers the vertical loads of the structure to the underlying soil.
+A load bearing pile is the type of pile foundation that transfers the vertical loads of the structure to the underlying soil by either an end-bearing mechanism or by frictional mechanism.

-Based upon the load transfer mechanism, load bearing pile can be further classified into the following:
+Based on the load transfer mechanism, the load-bearing pile can be further classified into the following:

 Figure: Types of Load Bearing Pile